apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

 The fourth argument `--template templatePath` allows for a template application to be used to create a project.
 All files, and folders from the template will be copied into the new project.
-Platforms, and plugs may be included in a template, but are optional.
+Platforms, and plugins may be included in a template, but are optional.
 This argument is optional.
-The path to the template can be a local path, NPM module, or GitHub URL.
+The path to the template can be a local path, NPM module, or Git URL.

 ## Add Platforms